kedibeki/kedibeki/README.md

 🙏Thank You for Visiting My Page!
 I'm Excited Because "We (You🫶Me) are Going to Build a Brighter Future: Today!"

-To Exceed✈️ in The Technology Era: 📊Data Science (🧠AI, 💻ML & ⚛️DL), 🧑‍Software Engineering, 💭Cloud Computing, 🛫IoT, 🔐Cyber Security, 🫀Biomedical Science, and 💰Blockchain are The Pillars.
+To Exceed✈️ in The Technology Era: 📊Data Science (🧠AI, 💻ML & ⚛️DL), 🧑‍Software Engineering, 💭Cloud Computing, 🔐Cyber Security, 🫀Biomedical Science, and 💰Business Analytics are the Pillars.

 Therefore, To Master These Fields: I have Developed📈 and Elevated💡 My Expertise and Skills (Technical and Professional) by Innovating Real-World Aspiring Projects🛠 and Enrolling in Dozens of Specializations Courses📚 from Prestigious Universities and High-Tech Corporations (Google, Microsoft, Amazon, Meta, IBM, Harvard, Stanford, Michigan, Duke, Yale, NYU, Washington, California, Johns Hopkins, Maryland, etc), and Earned Professional and Specialty Certifications💎.